top of page

 Plant for Fall

 Fall is by far my favorite season.
-The crisp autumn air, time spent in the deer woods, and football weekends all blend together to create a magical time of year.
+In Northwest Ohio the crisp autumn air, time spent in the deer woods, and football weekends all blend together to create a magical time of year.
 As we sit in mid-August now we approach those glorious days in yet another year.
 As peoples' minds begin to race with back to school plans, holiday agendas and the sprint to the finish line of yet another year, I want to talk to you about planting for fall.

 There is no better time during the year to install new plants in the ground.
 Cool nights, warm days, increased moisture and time for root systems to establish before summer heat, all help create an environment for new plantings to thrive.
 While fall is a great time to plant, we should stop to consider WHAT plants to install that will showcase those beautiful autumn colors in your landscape.
 There are so many fantastic options that will provide colorful foliage, texture and beautiful flowers in your landscape.